stevleibelt/General_Howtos/operation_system/unix/find.md

     find . ! -newerct '2 hours ago'   # find files created more than two hours find . ! -newermt '2 hours ago'   # find files modified more than two hours

+## find number of files that are created and older than four hours

+    find . ! -newerct '4 hours ago' | wc | awk '{print $1}'

 # delete all files

     find /var/log -type f -delete